denten/denten.github.io/_includes/CV/04-publications.md

 ### Contributed Essays & Chapters (Refereed)

+1. "Reading Platforms: A Brief History of the Electronic Book," chapter submitted and forthcoming in *The Unfinished Book*, ed.
+Alexandra Gillespie and Deidre Shauna Lynch.
+Oxford UP, 2020.
-1. "Anonymous, Massively Collaborative, Trans-human," chapter submitted and forthcoming in *Rethinking Authorship in Comparative and Historical Perspectives*, ed.
+2. "Anonymous, Massively Collaborative, Trans-human," chapter submitted and forthcoming in *Rethinking Authorship in Comparative and Historical Perspectives*, ed.
 Haruo Shirane and Tomi Suzuki.
 Iwanami Shoten, 2019.
-2. "Archive" in *Literature: An Introduction to Theory and Analysis*, ed.
+3. "Archive" in *Literature: An Introduction to Theory and Analysis*, ed.
 Mads Rosendahl Thomsen, et al. Bloomsbury, 2017: 299-310.
-3. "Visual-quantitative Approaches to the Intellectual History of the Field" in *Futures of Comparative Literature*, ed.
+4. "Visual-quantitative Approaches to the Intellectual History of the Field" in *Futures of Comparative Literature*, ed.
 Ursula K. Heise, et al.  Routledge, 2017: 258-266.
-4. "Critical Computing in the Humanities" with John Simpson and Phillip Polefrone in *Doing Digital Humanities: Practice, Training and Research*, Ed.
+5. "Critical Computing in the Humanities" with John Simpson and Phillip Polefrone in *Doing Digital Humanities: Practice, Training and Research*, Ed.
 Ray Siemens.
 Routledge, 2016: 85-103.
-5. "Blunt Instrumentalism" in *Debates in the Digital Humanities*, ed.
+6. "Blunt Instrumentalism" in *Debates in the Digital Humanities*, ed.
 Matthew K. Gold, et al.
    Minnesota UP, 2016: 83-91.
-6. "Travelogue as Fact and Fiction." *Imaginäre Topografien: Migration und Verortung,* ed.
+7. "Travelogue as Fact and Fiction." *Imaginäre Topografien: Migration und Verortung,* ed.
    Klaus Müller-Richter and Ramona Uritescu-Lombard.
 Transcript-Verlag, 2007: 99-111.

 ### Book Reviews